KelvinOmoluyi/currency_converter/README.md

 ## 🧠 What I Learned

-How to use fetch() to make API calls and handle asynchronous data
+How to use fetch() to make API calls and handle asynchronous data <br>
-• React Hooks: useState, useEffect for managing component lifecycle and state
+• React Hooks: useState, useEffect for managing component lifecycle and state <br>
-• How to dynamically render dropdowns and UI components using .map()
+• How to dynamically render dropdowns and UI components using .map() <br>
-• Managing user input and conditional rendering
+• Managing user input and conditional rendering <br>
-• Building a simple but real-world useful application with clean state-driven UI
+• Building a simple but real-world useful application with clean state-driven UI <br>

 ---